opendexnetwork/opendex.network/BOLD-03.md

     3. repeated Order orders
     The list of carried orders

-This message is used to respond to the `GetOrders` message.
+The `Orders` message is used to respond to the `GetOrders` message.